Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

     - Right will take the player to the monster's den
     - If the player types an incorrect option, it is highlighted.
     - The player is given a choice to continue playing or exit the game.
+    - If the player wishes to continue , they are taken back to the start of this function().
     - A second incorrect answer will take them to play_again() with the option of re-starting or exiting the game.
     <h2 align="center"><img src="readme/images/f_crossroads.png" alt="Mock screenshot" width="500" height="150"></h2>